 Once you become a dad, exercises that focus on functionality and durability should supersede traditional strength training.
 Why?
-Because you need your body to be flexible, balanced, and, most importantly, useful, for all the kid-carrying, car seat-hauling, toddler-chasing being a dad requires.
-That’s why core exercises for men are one of the most important workouts you’ll do.
-It’s your ticket to a nimble, durable body.
+Because you need your body to be flexible, balanced, and, most importantly, useful, for all the kid-carrying, car seat-hauling, and toddler-chasing.
+That’s why core exercises for men are essential.
+A great core workout is your ticket to a nimble, durable body.

 Here then are seven essential exercises for strengthening your core, as offered by Dan Gaz, an exercise specialist for the Mayo Clinic Healthy Living Program.
 Add them to your standard workouts and you’ll become you’ll be a fitter, more functional, and more durable dad.